lmas/thesis/thesis.typ

 #heading(numbering: none, outlined: false, bookmarked: true, "Abstract")

 // The abstract is a mini thesis on its own.
 It should contain the briefest of
-// motivation and problem description, what has been done, and summarize the results.
+// motivation and problem description, what was done, and summarize the results.
 // The purpose is to give the reader a quick view of the content, and encourage
 // the reader to read the rest of the thesis.